h183502/dat110public/week12/week12.md

 - Implement the missing parts in the template (MutexProcess)
 - Use the Unit tests provided to test the correctness of your implementation

-Test and make sure the algorithm works correctly by using the unit tests provided with the project
-***more descriptions to follow

 #### Task 2 - Integrate the Quorum algorithm into the ChordDHT